 (e) measures in accordance with subregulation (6).

+Note for this subregulation:

-Note: In the SA regulations, subregulations (2) to (4) of this regulation relate only to New South Wales and accordingly have not been included here.
+In the SA regulations, subregulations (2) to (4) of this regulation relate only to New South Wales and accordingly have not been included here.

 (5) The drug and alcohol management program of a rail transport operator must provide for the following measures to be taken by or on behalf of the operator —